 Things to do here

 Get the kids to leave iPads and other electronic devices at home and let them roam free!
-There is a small play area for the little ones which was renovated for 2015 and our bigger new play area was completed February 2015.
+There is a small play area for the little ones by the shop and our bigger play area is in the bottom field.
 Of course plenty of space for young ones to jump on their bikes and explore, kick a ball around or head to the woods for den building, nature trails and hide and seek.
 Collect a nature trail booklet from the shop or reception so that the kids don't miss out!

-New for 2015 we have Have-a-Go Archery sessions for adults and children running on the park!
+We also have Have-a-Go Archery sessions for adults and children running on the park!
 Geoff is a qualified instructor and will be running 30-40 minute sessions on Saturdays including fun shoots with balloons for the kids with a chance to win a trophy!
 We hope to run competitions on Sunday mornings (depending on numbers) with a chance to win a holiday voucher!
-Our first sessions will run Easter weekend and we hope to run them every Saturday throughout the spring/summer season and into autumn if the weather permits (depending on numbers).
+Our first sessions will run Easter weekend and we run them every Saturday throughout the spring/summer season and into autumn if the weather permits (depending on numbers).
 Adults £7, children £5.

 Crafty Devilz will be back again on Saturday 6th August 2017 helping us perfect our circus skills!
 Learn how to spin plates, juggle, blow giant bubbles along with many other tricks.
 A free event for park guests.